Updated: Dec 19, 2022

 Getting The Most Of Your Bicycle Accident Payout In California

 It's critical to recognize that all road users owe each other a duty of care to keep each other safe on the road.
-That means they must drive safely, pay attention to others, and refrain from being confrontational.
+That means they must drive safely, pay attention to others, and avoid being confrontational.
 In addition, to be eligible for compensation for any injuries you suffer as a result of a riding accident, you must show that:

 In some sense, the other road user was negligent.